The Most Common Exercise Injuries & How to Avoid Them

 Runners’ knee is one of the most common injuries that occur during exercise.
 Despite being named runners knee, it does happen for a vast range of reasons and actually covers a broad range of injuries related to the knee.
 It can be anything from walking right through to HIIT training, so be aware of it.

-The most common causes of these injuries are overuse, lack of preparation, and even accidental damage such as falls or sometimes worse on a treadmill.
-The best thing you can do here is to make sure you warm up as always, as well as get better form.
-Make sure your technique in whatever you do is spot on, and get the best shoes for the job too.
+The most common causes of these injuries are overuse, lack of preparation, and even accidental damage such as falls like on a treadmill.
+The best thing you can do here is to make sure you warm up as always and get better form.
+Make sure your technique is spot-on in whatever you do, and get the best shoes for the job.
 Another great call is to make sure you don’t overdo it.
 Take those rest days!

-your elbows are actually in a similar position to your knees here.
+Your elbows are actually in a similar position to your knees here.
 Elbows go through a massive amount of trauma throughout your training as they are used so widely throughout a range of different exercises.
-Your back, shoulders, chest and your arms themselves all rely massively on your elbows, Whether they are moving or locked, exercise can really take its toll.
+Your back, shoulders, chest, and arms all rely massively on your elbows, and whether they are moving or locked, exercise can really take its toll.

-Overuse is the easiest way for tendinitis to occur through repetitive strain since the elbows are under so much pressure so often.
+Overuse is the easiest way for tendinitis to occur through repetitive strain since the elbows are often under so much pressure.
 As you begin to lift heavier weights, this gets even worse.
-Make sure you’re preventing elbow injury by giving your ligaments and tendons time to rest as well as your muscles, or this will occur at some point or another.
+Ensure you’re preventing elbow injury by giving your ligaments and tendons time to rest and your muscles, or this will occur at some point or another.

 Tendinitis doesn’t stop there either, and the next joint in line is your wrist.
-Tendonitis occurs so often that many people just shrug it off, but it can get dramatically worse if left untreated.
+Tendonitis occurs so often that many people shrug it off, but it can worsen if left untreated.
 Overuse is again the most common cause of this, but there are exercises such as push-ups and even squats in some cases that force your wrists into positions they shouldn’t be in.
 That’s asking for trouble if you do it often.

 The same applies as in the previous injury here if you are going to have a chance to avoid this.
 It’s not as common as an elbow injury just from exercise alone, but your wrists aren’t as strong as your elbows either.
 Rest and strengthening exercises are essential.
 Take it easy.

 Shoulder injuries are far too common in exercise, with the rotator cuff being the biggest culprit regarding injured areas.
-The rotator cuff is frequently forgotten about, especially when you are using big weights with bad form.
-When you move in a way you’re not supposed to, it's inevitable.
+Unfortunately, the rotator cuff is frequently forgotten, especially when using big weights with bad form.
+It’s inevitable when you move in a way you’re not supposed to.

-Make sure that you’re adequately training every muscle to avoid back injury, especially lower back, and that you’re not lifting too heavy on anything or overtraining.
-Ensure you’re legs, hamstrings especially, are stretched too, otherwise again you’ll quickly see problems.
+Make sure that you’re adequately training every Muscle to avoid back injury, especially your lower back, and that you’re not lifting too heavy on anything or overtraining.
+Ensure your legs, hamstrings especially, are stretched too; otherwise, you’ll quickly see problems again.

 A sprain is the damaging of a ligament, most commonly in the ankles, knees, elbows or shoulders, where they twist or jerk awkwardly.
-The only way this generally occurs is through impact damage such as a fall, most often with running being the cause.
-When you do fall, it’s incredibly easy to overstretch the ligament which causes tearing and is extremely painful, probably preventing you from using the affected area until you’re completely healed.
+This generally occurs through impact damage such as a fall, most often with running being the cause.
+When you do fall, it’s incredibly easy to overstretch the ligament, which causes tearing and is extremely painful, probably preventing you from using the affected area until you’re completely healed.

 The most common place they to occur is the pecs from bad bench press form and too heavy a weight.
-The tendons attaching the pec muscle to the bone tear and you feel it happen.
+The tendons attaching the pec muscle to the bone tear, and you feel it happen.
 Surgery is usually the treatment for the damage, depending on how severe the injury is too.
-Make sure you really know what you’re doing before you even try heavy weights.
+Make sure you really know what you’re doing before even trying heavyweights.
 Go at your own pace and really take care.

 All of these injuries are pretty awful to experience, regardless of their severity.
-You need to take care of your body if you want to keep in good shape; otherwise, you could do more damage than good in the long run.
+However, you need to take care of your body if you want to keep in good shape; otherwise, you could do more damage than good in the long run.

-Don’t be afraid to take time out now and again, or even lower the intensity of the training you are doing to make sure you’re nailing it every time.
+Don’t be afraid to take time out now and again, or even lower the intensity of your training to make sure you’re nailing it every time.
 Rest is crucial to your recovery too, so ensure that you take the right amount of time out and that you aren’t overtraining if you want to keep your body healthy.